-If you sell health and beauty products, outdoor items, food and beverages, or other items that might come into contact with moisture or water, you need labels that will remain legible and stay adhered to your products.
-In this article, we will discuss the waterproof vs. water-resistant labels, the testing they go through, and what are the best labels for your products.
+If you sell health and beauty products, outdoor items, food, beverages, or other items that might come into contact with moisture or water, you need labels that will remain legible and stay adhered to your products.
+In this article, we will discuss waterproof labels vs. water-resistant labels, the testing they go through, and what are the best labels for your products.

 All Avery labels go through rigorous testing before they go to market.
 Our research and development team is constantly testing adhesives, materials, and printing so that we can provide our customers with the best possible label performance.

 More than 100 individual tests are performed on all of our label materials to make sure they meet our customers’ needs.
-From oil and fade resistance to tearing and abrasions, all of our products are tested to the highest industry standards.
+From water, oil, and fade resistance to tearing and abrasions, all of our products are tested to the highest industry standards.

 Our waterproof labels and water-resistant labels are tested on both High Surface Energy (HSE) items and Low Surface Energy (LSE) items.
 Surface energy, in simple terms, is how much the adhesive and the surface repel or attract each other.